as1ndu/as1ndu/content/posts/mobile-money-from-product-to-technology.md

 If such an initiative is taken seriously, and a large enough number of countries adopt it, Mobile Money has the potential to become the SWIFT of Africa. (in my context SWIFT & the web are  a technology not a product)

-And as a result people like Hikmet Ersek can be successfully put out of the business of stealing money from diasporans.
+And as a result people like Hikmet Ersek can be successfully put out of the business of stealing money from diaspora's.